robbtraister/fusion/documentation/recipes/helpful-commands.md

 $ fusion init # Invokes the `fusion init` command to init a new repo
 ```

+For the rest of the commands below, we will expect that you've installed the Fusion CLI locally, so we'll execute the commands via `npx`.
+However, if you installed globally, simply run the commands below *without* the `npx` prefix (e.g. `fusion start` instead of `npx fusion start`) for the same result.

 ## Starting and stopping Docker

 ```bash